• Sites’ Purpose

 By Jason L. Riley – A 2021 paper published by the University of Chicago’s Journal of Law and Economics put annual spending on policing and corrections at about $250 billion.
 Meanwhile, a study released the same year by the Pacific Institute for Research and Evaluation “conservatively estimated” that the yearly cost of personal and property crimes in the U.S. is $2.6 trillion.
 By that comparison, it’s hard to conclude that we spend too much money on law enforcement.
 What’s even harder is putting a price on the psychic burden of crime—the constant fear that you or a loved one will become a victim Read More

-Filed Under: Articles, Culture and Ideology, Education, Politics, Political Parties, Election Regulations
+Filed Under: (B) Culture and Ideology, (B) Education, (B) Fiscal Policy, (B) Politics, Political Parties, Election Regulations, (B) Social Policy, Transfers and Entitlements, Articles

 • Interim pages omitted …